 Thanks in advance for your help.

-By showing an interest, taking time to communicate with your instructor throughout the course, and using e-mail effectively, you will be well on your way to building a good relationship that will support your communication and learning.
+By showing interest, communicating with your instructor throughout the course, and using e-mail effectively, you’ll build a good relationship with your instructor that will support your communication and learning.

-If you have already reviewed your course outline, you will know when and where you can contact your instructor during office hours.
-Plan to drop by your instructor’s office hours this week.
-If you don’t yet have a question to ask, consider having a brief conversation with your instructor about one of the following topics:
+If you’ve already reviewed your course outline, you’ll know when and where you can contact your instructor during office hours.
+Plan to contact your instructor this week.
+If you don’t yet have a question to ask, consider having a brief conversation about one of the following topics:

-- How do the concepts I will learn in this class connect with other courses I will take in the future?
+- How will the concepts taught in this class connect with other courses in the program?

 - Study Guides and Strategies. (n.d.).
-Influencing teachers and improving classroom communication skills.
-Retrieved from http://www.studygs.net/attmot2.htm ↵ ↵
+Influencing teachers and improving classroom communication skills. http://www.studygs.net/attmot2.html ↵